Hummer H3: Capabilities

-The H3 featured a two-speed, electronically controlled full-time four-wheel drive system that made it for both on-road and off-road driving.
-Electronic locking front and rear differentials were optional.
+The H3 featured a two-speed, electronically controlled full-time four-wheel drive system that made it well-suited for both on-road and off-road driving.
+An electronic locking rear differential was optional, with a locking front differential also becoming an option on later models.
 Like the Hummer H2, the H3 can ford 27 in of water (tested in depths up to 34 in) at a speed of 5 mph and 20 in of water at a speed of 20 mph.
 Standard ground clearance with the 31-inch tires was 9.7 in while the approach, departure, and breakover angles were 37.4°, 34.7°, and 22.1° respectively, allowing the H3 to scale a 16 in vertical wall and negotiate grades of 60% and side slopes of 40%.
 Front and rear recovery hooks were standard, with an optional trailer hitch and wiring harness.
 The H3 features a traction control that can use the brakes independently to stop wheelspin and improve traction while adjusting to road conditions.
 It is also equipped with Stabilitrak stability control and ABS with variable brake force distribution assist.

 The optional Adventure or Off Road package included 33-inch tires, off-road shocks, differential lockers and 4:1 low range gearing.
 These upgrades increased ground clearance, suspension articulation, approach and departure angles, and increased the H3's undercarriage protection.

 Maximum towing capacities were 3000 lb for the straight-5 with manual transmission, 4500 lb for the straight-5 with automatic transmission, and 6000 lb for the V8 with automatic transmission.
 Cargo volume with the second-row seats in the upright position was 25.0 cuft that could be expanded to a maximum of 62.8 cuft when the seats are folded down.
 The V8 models featured the least payload capacity of just over 1100 lb while the straight-5, manual transmission models were rated at 1300 lb payload.